(Last updated on January 9th, 2023)

 Brushes can be configured from the toolbar that only opens the attributes for when you need them tweaked.
 Once you’ve configured your brush through a series of easy-to-read sliders and boxes, you can merely click away, and the menu will be hidden for when you next need it.

 And if for any reason you don’t dig that larger area for the canvas and like having everything out in the open, the customizing features have been tuned for users to make the interface as neat or cluttered as you wish.
+With such an ease of customization, Photoshop only get a half-point deduction for the slight learning curve of all the program’s many features.

 By comparison, Clip Studio Paint has a more intimidating layout considering how much has to be out in the open.
 The canvas can go relatively small if you find yourself in need of brush sizes and color at the same time.